aehng/Lecture-Notes/Module5/Lec33-Wed_Apr_05/README.md

     *   Continue your design work through *the end of the week*
 *	Call on 2 designated questioners
 *	Hold a 3-minute stand-up scrum meeting with your team

+# Advice from Monday's Retrospective

+Some good advice I came across while reading your sticky notes:

+*   Get help early
+*   Documentation is your friend, use it to your advantage
+*   The code looks intimidating at first, but it *does make sense* as you clean and study it
+*   Take time the week prior to get done up to the pseudocode, so the assignment is more evenly distributed
+*   ChatGPT can help you understand the code, but it's not great for writing it
+*   Keep it simple.
+Make small changes, then test and keep going until you finish.
+*   Start phases 0 and 1 early.
+I know you're busy, but if you at least look at the code, and kind of let it stew in the back of your mind, phases 2 and 3 become a lot easier